osmandamfodum/BrainAi/README.md

    `streamlit run app.py`

 ## Methodology
-The application uses a pre-trained CNN (`Model2.h5`).
+The application uses a trained CNN (`Model2.h5`).
 It implements a custom HSV-based saturation check to ensure uploaded images are grayscale (MRI) before processing.
 Images are resized to 299x299 and normalized before inference.